lush-tech-warriors/google-cloud-run-python-template/README.md

 __💥Just get me a Cloud Run Python App!💥__

-The quickest way to get started is it fork this repo and deploy using Terraform ([see how here](#continuous-deployment-from-github-via-terrafrom)).
+The quickest way to get started is it fork this repo and deploy by following the "[Continuous Deployment from Github via Cloud Build](#continuous-deployment-from-github-via-cloud-build)" instructions.

-Then make your code changes in [/app](app), commit and push to GitHub, this will trigger a automatic build and deployment, you'll see your app building at [console.cloud.google.com/cloud-build/triggers](https://console.cloud.google.com/cloud-build/triggers), once built you'll find your app at [console.cloud.google.com/run](https://console.cloud.google.com/run).
+Then make your code changes in [/app](app), commit and push to GitHub, this will trigger an automatic build and deployment, you'll see your app building at [console.cloud.google.com/cloud-build/triggers](https://console.cloud.google.com/cloud-build/triggers), once built you'll find your app at [console.cloud.google.com/run](https://console.cloud.google.com/run).

 ## 💻 Local Development & Live Debugging <a name = "local_development"></a>